realm/SwiftLint/README.md

 are overwritten with a corrected version.

-Please make sure to have backups of these files before running `swiftlint lint --autocorrect`, otherwise important data may be lost.
+Please make sure to have backups of these files before running `swiftlint autocorrect`, otherwise important data may be lost.

 Standard linting is disabled while correcting because of the high likelihood of violations (or their offsets) being incorrect after modifying a file while